Washington Electric Cooperative provides electric service to members in 41 Vermont towns.

 Failure to pay the delinquent amount or make reasonable payment arrangements may result in disconnection of service.
 The member will incur a $20.00 disconnection fee and a $20.00 reconnection fee if restoration of service is done during regular business hours.
 Additional charges will apply if service is restored after business hours.

-When going off WEC lines and stop electric service from the cooperative, it will be necessary for you to close your account.
+When going off WEC lines and stopping electric service from the cooperative, it will be necessary for you to close your account.
 It is important to remember to contact a member service representative (802.223.5245 or firstname.lastname@example.org) before you leave the service location to inform WEC that you will no longer be responsible for the service at this location.

 If the power is to be transferred into someone else’s name it can be very helpful if you tell the new member to contact WEC.
 This can help avoid unnecessary disruption of service to either party.